urischeiner/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/community-ed/harness-community-edition-quickstart.md

 kubectl get nodes
 ```

-Next, you simply run the command to install the Delegate:
+Next, you simply run the command to install the delegate:

 ```
 kubectl apply -f harness-delegate.yaml